Proton Saga: Proton Saga LMST (2003–2008)

+The LMST is not equipped with airbags or ABS, and was sold in four colours; red, dark blue, grey and black.

+Proton redesigned the exterior as well as the interior of the Saga LMST in favour of sportiness over practicality.
+The glove compartment is of the open-type, offering less storage space and the muffler produced more noise without any real gain in power.
+As a result, the Saga LMST became less appealing to the general population and sales plummeted significantly.

 In late 2006, Proton updated the Saga LMST, offering mainly cosmetic exterior changes.
-It was only available in two colours, black and orange, and was limited to the 4G13 1.3L engine, mated to a 5-speed manual transmission.
+It was only available in three colours, Black, Sunrise Orange and Silver, and was limited to the 4G13 1.3L engine, mated to a 5-speed manual transmission.
+Unlike the Black and Sunrise Orange colour, the Silver colour has a non-power steering, 13-inch steel rims and hubcaps, a cassette player instead of the CD player which is found on the Black and Sunrise Orange variants and the exhaust manifold from the 2003 Saga LMST instead.
+Proton introduced the Saga LMST, along with Wira, GEN•2 and Impian (Also known as Waja in Southeast Asian markets) to Pakistan on 15 September 2006.

 On 4 March 2007, Proton launched the final facelift model of the first generation Proton Saga, the Proton Saga LMST 50th Merdeka Anniversary Edition.
 It was largely identical to the 2006 Saga LMST, but was sold at a discount price of RM26,999 as opposed to the former RM33,240 price.
 The promotion was made in view of Malaysia's 50th Merdeka celebrations and as a symbol of Proton's gratitude to their customers.
 That year, the Proton Saga became the second best selling car behind the Perodua MyVi.